fujitsu/fujitsu-ansible-irmc-integration/DOCUMENTATION.md

   * [irmc_user - manage iRMC user accounts](#irmc_user)

 ---

 ### irmc_biosbootorder

 #### Description

 * Ansible module to configure the BIOS boot oder via iRMC.
 * Using this module will force server into several reboots.
 * The module will abort by default if the PRIMERGY server is powered on.
-* Module Version V1.2.
+* Module Version V1.3.0.

 #### Requirements

 * The module needs to run locally.
-  * The PRIMERGY server needs to be at least a M2 model.
-  * iRMC S4 needs FW >= 9.04, iRMC S5 needs FW >= 1.25.
+* iRMC S6.
-  * Python >= 2.6
+* Python >= 3.10
-  * Python modules 'future', 'requests', 'urllib3'
+* Python modules 'requests', 'urllib3'

 #### Options